On soft capacities, quasi-stationary distributions and the pathwise approach to metastability: Model and main results

-We consider a Markovian model for metastable dynamics with, for the sake of simplicity, only one metastable state or two local equilibria.
-We also assume to be in some asymptotic regime, meaning that the dynamics depends on some parameters, like temperature, volume or magnetic field going to some finite or infinite limit, and we will write $f \ll g$ whenever $0 \leq f \leq g$ and the ratio $f / g$ goes to zero in the considered asymptotic regime.
-Let then $X$ be an irreducible and reversible continuous time Markov process on a finite configuration space ${\cal X}$ with generator ${\cal L}$ defined by
+We assume to be in some asymptotic regime, meaning that the dynamics depends on some parameters, as temperature, volume or magnetic field going to some finite or infinite limit, and we will write $f \ll g$ and $f \sim g$ whenever $0 \leq f \leq g$ and the ratio $f / g$ goes to zero and one, respectively, in the considered asymptotic regime.
+To state the first main result of this paper we introduce

-Our assumption about the unicity of the metastable state amounts to say that on the long time scale the dynamics can be described in some sense by a Markov process between two states, i.e., two probability measures on ${\cal X}$, $\tilde\mu$ and $\mu$, the latter being the equilibrium measure of the system, and such that $\tilde\mu$ and $\mu$ are concentrated on very different parts of the configuration space ${\cal X}$.
-For example we can think of $\tilde\mu$ as the {\it restricted ensemble}